simonmichael/hledger/MANUAL.markdown

 ## About

-hledger is a program for tracking money, time, or any other commodity, using a directly editable file format and the simple but powerful principles of double-entry accounting.
+hledger is a program for tracking money, time, or any other commodity, using a simple, editable file format and the powerful principles of double-entry accounting.
 It was inspired by [ledger](#faq).

 hledger's basic function is to read a plain text file describing (eg) financial transactions, and quickly generate useful reports via the